-Sandy Creek Marina in Breckenridge, Texas, sponsors Sullivan, and he recently picked up Mercury.
+Sandy Creek Marina in Breckenridge, Texas, sponsored Sullivan in 2017, and he picked up Mercury as well.
 Although he is capable of promoting himself on the Internet via social networking, he has held on doing so.

 “I wanted to make sure I had truly done something before getting on social media,” Sullivan said.